ediGogy Skills Hubs

 This ‘mixed model’ of stakeholder investors has been proven to work.
 Leerpark is a revolutionary education model in Holland which has developed successfully over the past ten years.
 In 2018, Leerpark won an EU Vocational Training Innovation Award for its successful and innovative approach to education and learning.

 All our hubs will be based on ediGogy principles of:

-- Motivating learners by allowing them to understand and fulfil their own goals and objectives
+- Motivating learners by allowing them to understand and fulfil their own goals

 - Engaging with employers to ensure that learners are guaranteed a job after the successful completion of their programmes

 - Embedding the courses within “live” working environments

 - Blending physical and online learning using the myGogy learning operating system